 - Customer email and cardholder name

-- Creation timestamp and response deadline
+- Created at and response deadline

-- Gateway transaction ID
+- Channel transaction ID

 PayPal Dispute Reasons